NEWS - THURSDAY, APRIL 22, 2021 - NEWS

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.

-VOA VIEW: The NYT is not credible.
+VOA VIEW: The truth is being withheld.

 YOU can speak out and be heard by having your own "Column" - Visit the "Public Opinion" Section above.

-VOA VIEW: As they should.
+VOA VIEW: Hopefully they will win.

 WE ACKNOWLEDGE AND THANK ALL OUR SOURCES FOR THEIR CONTRIBUTIONS IN MAKING US AMERICA'S NUMBER ONE NEWS INFORMATION PORTAL.